openmcp-project/docs/docs/about/design/service-provider-design.md

 The actual domain layer of a `ServiceProvider` (layer on top of the [runtime](#runtime)).
 The foundation to build a `ServiceProvider` template.

-A `ServiceProvider` has the following responsibilities:
+A `ServiceProvider` defines how a `DomainService` can be consumed by a tenant.
+It has the following responsibilities:

 - Manage the lifecycle of the `API` and `Run` of a `DomainService`.
 - Allow multiple `APIClusters` to target the same `RunCluster`, e.g. the Crossplane managed resources on `MCP` A and `MCP` B are reconciled by the same Crossplane installation on a shared `WorkloadCluster`.